 - Previous composition experience is required.
 At minimum you should be able to read treble and bass clef (knowledge of alto clef is helpful), and know a little about music theory (scales, triads and intervals).

-8:15 – 9:15 am: Composition Studio Class
+8:15 – 9:15 AM Composition Studio Class

-10:45 – 11:45 am: Technology Topics
+10:45 – 11:45 AM Composition Seminar

-2:30 – 3:30 pm: Performance/Orchestration Sessions
+2:30 – 3:30 PM Orchestration/Reading

-3:45 – 4:45 pm: Computer Music Elective
+3:45 – 4:45 PM Elective

 - Submit the ISYM Application Form

 - Acceptance notifications are sent on a rolling basis.

-- Additional accepted student information will be available after April 15, 2022.
+- Additional accepted student information will be available after April 15, 2021.

-Carlos Carrillo, University of Illinois
+Carlos Carrillo, Coordinator